telepresenceio/telepresence/quick-start.md

     ...
   ```

-2. Change into the repo directory, then into DataProcessingNodeService:
+2. Change into the repo directory, then into DataProcessingService:
-`cd edgey-corp-nodejs/DataProcessingNodeService/`
+`cd edgey-corp-nodejs/DataProcessingService/`

 3. Install the Node dependencies and start the Node server:
 `npm install && npm start`